marionjudy13/100-days-of-code/log.md

 Learned how to make a typewriter effect with both javascript and css (preferred the js solution)

 **Thoughts**
 This was both fun AND frustrating!
-I would still like to add a little cursor animation.
+I would still like to add a little cursor animation, and a pause after the 'hi'.
 Tomorrow!

 **Links
 [My Portfolio](https://www.marionjudy.dev/)